allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 :heavy_exclamation_mark: TODO: Add an action to be taken for the level II infraction

-  *Student must formally apologize to the affected party.
+  * Student must formally apologize to the affected party.

-  *Student is required to communicate with the professor to discuss continued participation in class.
+  * Student is required to communicate with the professor to discuss continued participation in class.

+  * Student may receive a reduced or failing grade for the affected project.

 * Level III A Level III infraction will be given to an individual who has accumulated five Level I infractions.